Joint Replacement Camp

 What to do

-Enter through the Visitors Entrance of the Health Center and check-in at the Surgery Reception Area, located just past the elevators.
+Enter through the Visitors Entrance (Entrance B) of the Health Center and check-in at the Surgery Reception Area, located just before the elevators.
 The receptionist will verify information with you, including whom you wish the surgeon to speak with regarding your progress following your operation.
 Under certain circumstances, females may be asked to provide a urine specimen to rule out the possibility of pregnancy.
 The receptionist will notify the operating room that you have arrived.

 What to expect